striver314/multivariate-time-series-data/README.md

 # Multivariate Time-series Data
-In this GitHub repo, we provide two data sets that could be used for research related to the multivariate time series signals.
-The MIX datasets contain the number of people in different regions.
+In this GitHub repo, we provide a data set that could be used for research related to the multivariate time series signals.
+MIXm1 dataset contains the number of people in different regions.
 Detailed description as follows.

 ### MIXm1